HBRS-SDP/ws23-person-following/API_Plan.md

   - Additional classes or functions can be added for laser-based obstacle avoidance.

 ### Additional Considerations:
 - **Error Handling:**
-  - The script should handle errors gracefully, such as absence of valid frames, pose estimation failures, or issues with laser scan data.
+  - The script should handle errors gracefully, such as the absence of valid frames, pose estimation failures, or issues with laser scan data.
   - Errors should be logged or printed for debugging purposes.

+- **ROS2 Quality Tools:**
+  - Using ROS2 quality tools, including `roslint` and `ament_lint`, to ensure high code quality.
+  - Integrating these tools in the development workflow to enforce coding standards and best practices.

+- **Static Analysis:**
+  - Run static analysis tools regularly to catch potential issues early in the development process.
+  - Static analysis helps identify coding errors, stylistic issues, and potential sources of bugs before runtime.
 - **Documentation:**
   - In-code documentation should be provided using comments.
   - Update the user manual to include information about laser-based obstacle avoidance and any additional parameters or configurations.